Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038

 We have presented the results of the largest multi-wavelength campaign ever conducted on the tMSP \srcfirst.
-This campaign took place in June 2021, while the system was in an active low-luminosity X-ray disc state.
-Our key findings can be summarized as follows:
+This campaign took place in June 2021 while the system was in an active low-luminosity X-ray disc state.
+Our key findings can be summarised as follows:

-$\bullet$ During the first night of observations, flaring activity was detected at X-ray and optical wavelengths, followed by mode-switching behavior in X-rays.
+$\bullet$ On the first night of observations, flaring activity was detected at X-ray and optical wavelengths, followed by mode-switching behaviour in X-rays.
 The UV emission was significantly fainter in low mode, while the radio continuum emission was brighter.
 No evidence of pulsed radio emission was detected in either mode.
 Our observations provide the most stringent limits on the pulsed radio flux density to date.

-$\bullet$ During the second night observations, a low-significance variation in the optical polarised signal was detected during mode changes, with a slightly higher polarisation level in the high mode compared to the low mode.
+$\bullet$ On the second night of observations, a low-significance variation in the optical polarised signal was detected during mode changes, with a slightly higher LP level in the high mode compared to the low mode.
 The millimetre emission did not strictly follow the X-ray low modes, except for two brief flares.
 One of these flares occurred at the high-to-low mode switch, while the exact onset time of the other flare could not be determined due to a lack of observational coverage.